World's cleanest airline revealed

 Top-rated airlines for cleanliness by continent included South African Airways in Africa, Air New Zealand in Australia/Pacific, Air Canada in North America, Azul Airlines in South America and Swiss International Airlines in Europe.

-Cleanliness is a real concern for air travelers with airports and planes seen as potential breeding grounds for bacteria.
+Cleanliness is a real concern for air travelers, with airports and planes seen as potential breeding grounds for bacteria.

 In 2015, website Travelmath.com sent a microbiologist to take 26 samples from five US airports and four flights by two major carriers -- although it didn't specify which ones.